Jeanne Calment: Adult life

-Yvonne Calment died of pleurisy on 19 January 1934, her 36th birthday, after which Calment raised Frédéric, although he lived with his father in the neighbouring apartment.
+Yvonne died of pleurisy on 19 January 1934, her 36th birthday, after which Calment raised Frédéric, although he lived with his father in the neighbouring apartment.
 World War II had little effect on Jeanne's life.
 She said that German soldiers slept in her rooms but "did not take anything away", so that she bore no grudge against them.
 In 1942, her husband Fernand died, aged 73, reportedly of cherry poisoning.
 By the 1954 census, she was still registered in the same apartment, together with her son-in-law, retired Colonel Billot, Yvonne's widower; the census documents list Jeanne as "mother" in 1954 and "widow" in 1962.
 Her grandson Frédéric Billot lived next door with his wife Renée.
 Her brother François died in 1962, aged 97.
 Her son-in-law Joseph died in January 1963, and her grandson Frédéric died in an automobile accident in August of the same year.

 In 1965, aged 90 and with no heirs left, Calment signed a life estate contract on her apartment with civil law notary André-François Raffray, selling the property in exchange for a right of occupancy and a monthly revenue of 2,500 francs (€380) until her death.
-Raffray died in 1995, by which time Calment had received more than double the apartment's value from him, and his family had to continue making payments.
-Calment commented on the situation by saying, "in life, one sometimes makes bad deals".
-In 1985, she moved into a nursing home, having lived on her own until age 110.
+Raffray died on 25 December 1995, by which time Calment had received more than double the apartment's value from him, and his family had to continue making payments.
+She commented on the situation by saying, "in life, one sometimes makes bad deals".
+In 1985, she moved into a nursing home, having lived on her own until the age of 110.
 A documentary film about her life, entitled Beyond 120 Years with Jeanne Calment, was released in 1995.
-In 1996, Time's Mistress, a four-track CD of Calment speaking over musical backing tracks in various styles including rap, was released.
+In 1996, Time's Mistress, a four-track CD of Jeanne speaking over musical backing tracks in various styles, including rap, was released.